 In this counseling answer:

-” Sit with her and talk to her about the origins of Christmas, why it is celebrated and ask her if she agrees with the reason it is celebrated.
-Discuss with her the similarities of both Islam and Christianity in regards to Isa (PBUH) as well as the differences.
-If she views Christmas as just a festive time with no spiritual connection (as she is only 10) you may want to explain that Christmas does have a deep spiritual connection and meaning for Christians, just as Eid has for Muslims.”
+•Discuss with her the similarities of both Islam and Christianity in regards to Isa (PBUH) as well as the differences.
+If she views Christmas as just a festive time with no spiritual connection (as she is only 10) you may want to explain that Christmas does have a deep spiritual connection and meaning for Christians, just as Eid has for Muslims.

 As salamu alaykum,

 Thank you for writing to us.
 It is that time of year again when the excitement of a holiday captures the attention of most children.
 This is also a time of difficulty for some Muslim parents as children often seek to become a part of the festive atmosphere.